Our French & US Tax Preparation and Consulting Services Include:

 As a result of social security agreements between France and numerous countries, an individual can pay a potentially lower contribution rate for a finite period.

 Certain administrative procedures are necessary to take advantage of this option.
 We would be happy to discuss these with you.

-For those resident in France, wealth tax applies to one’s worldwide net assets, and is calculated annually upon one’s position as of January 1st.
+For those resident in France, real estate wealth tax applies to one’s worldwide real estate assets, and is calculated annually upon one’s position as of January 1st.
 The return must be filed by June 15th and any taxes owed must be paid with the return.

 It is important to mention that citizens of certain treaty countries (countries who have concluded a tax treaty with France) will benefit from a 5 year exemption from wealth tax on all assets located outside of France.